GeophyAI/seistorch/README.md

 | Others   | Not test yet   |

 # If you are interested in ...
+I reproduced the results of the following papers using Seistorch and some stand alone codes.
+If you are interested in these topics, please refer to the following links:
 ### Traditional methods
 | Traditional | Codes | Related Papers | Notes |
 | :----------- | ----------- | :-----------: | :----- |